dexeonify/update-scripts/Compile av1an.md

 **Note:**
 If you are using Powershell, the error message is silenced.
-But you will know Av1an isn't working because it's not output anything.
+But you will know Av1an isn't working because it doesn't output anything.
 Use `cmd` to be sure.

 Av1an might have compiled, but when you try to run it, it will complain about missing dlls.